Kotlin/KEEP/proposals/KEEP-0466-expect-defaults.md

-This proposal addresses the most common case of lack of reusability in Kotlin Multiplatform projects, by providing a way for expect declarations to define **fallback** implementations to be used whenever a platform does not actualize such expect implementation.
+This proposal addresses the most common case of lack of reusability in Kotlin Multiplatform projects, by providing a way for expect declarations to define **default** implementations to be used whenever a platform does not actualize such expect implementation.

 ### TL;DR

-* Expect declarations may define a **fallback** implementation.
+* Expect declarations may define a **default** implementation.
-* The fallback implementation implementation is used when there's no corresponding actual declaration in a platform for an expect.
+* The default implementation implementation is used when there's no corresponding actual declaration in a platform for an expect.
-* Fallback implementation must define the declaration completely ("all-or-nothing" rule); leaving some parts unspecified is not allowed.
+* Default implementations must define the declaration completely ("all-or-nothing" rule); leaving some parts unspecified is not allowed.

 ## Table of contents